How to do the Chelsea chop

 Decide how to cut

-The quickest option is to simply cut back all the stems on the clump.
+The quickest option is to simply cut back all the stems on the clump by one third, or by half for leggy plants.
 Alternatively, you could cut back the stems on one side, or cut back every other stem throughout the clump.

 Which plants to try

-You can try the Chelsea chop on a range of vigorous perennials to ensure your borders bloom over a long period – try it on achillea, aster, campanula, echinacea, helenium and more.
+You can try the Chelsea chop on a range of vigorous perennials to ensure your borders bloom over a long period – try it on achillea, asters, campanula, echinacea, helenium and more.

 Cutting back penstemons